 Community Access to Hamilton County Epidemiology & Assessment Data (AHEAD)

 Still can’t locate the local health data you need?
 Please contact Hamilton County Public Health (513-946-7800) for consultation.
 The HPCH Division of Epidemiology and Assessment requires the completion of a Data Request Form (select to download).
 Once completed, the form must be faxed to 513-946-7943, mailed to HCPH (Attention to Epidemiology), or e-mailed to David.Carlson@Hamilton-co.org.
-All requesters are strongly encouraged contact the Division of Epidemiology and Assessment prior to submitting a request; several factors such as the scope and type of a request must be reviewed prior to approval of all data requests.
+All requesters are strongly encouraged to contact the Division of Epidemiology and Assessment prior to submitting a request; several factors such as the scope and type of a request must be reviewed prior to approval of all data requests.
 Please review the Ohio Department of Health Data Disclosure Policy.

 - Birth Certificates